 Opening statements were hardly underway in a rare Madison County asbestos trial when counsel for defendant Hennessy Industries Inc. moved for a mistrial over the plaintiff's request for $8.5 million in compensatory damages.

-Towards the end of plaintiff attorney Tom Hart's opening statements, defense counsel Jim Lowry of Dallas objected when Hart asked the jury to award plaintiffs Stanley Urban Jr. and Janet Urban $8.5 million in damages.
+Towards the end of plaintiff attorney Tom Hart's opening statements, defense counsel Jim Lowery of Dallas objected when Hart asked the jury to award plaintiffs Stanley Urban Jr. and Janet Urban $8.5 million in damages.

 They briefly approached the bench, and Hart returned to his opening statements.
 He rephrased by requesting a "substantial" amount in damages.